-10. Each contact person representing a participating institution will receive:

-- (i) The individual moot number assigned to each participating team;
+- 10. Each contact person representing a participating institution will receive: - (i) The individual moot number assigned to each participating team; - (ii) Any other relevant materials.

-- (ii) The moot problem;

-- (iii) Any other relevant materials.

 The contact person for each participating institution is responsible for distributing the foregoing information and materials to his/her team.